 - Frames contains two types: Original, which consists of more cropped-style borders; and Bohemia, which applies a hand-drawn looking frame to your asset.

 - Overlays come in two varieties: Original and Boom.
 Original lets you apply keyholes and shapes to your images.
-Boom contains colored shaped and patterns.
+Boom contains colored shapes and patterns.

 - Stickers add a whimsical touch to any asset.
 Think of these as a box of dress-up materials for images.